Personalized Federated Learning with Gaussian Processes: Experiments

-We evaluated all methods using a standard PFL benchmark~\cite{shamsian2021personalized_icml, t2020personalized}.
+We first evaluated all methods in a standard PFL setting~\cite{shamsian2021personalized_icml, t2020personalized}.
 We varied the total number of clients in the system from 50 to 500 and we set the number of classes per client to two/ten/four for CIFAR-10/CIFAR-100/CINIC-10 respectively.
-Since the total number of samples was kept fixed, the number of samples per client changed accordingly.
+Since the total number of samples in the system is fixed, the number of samples per client changed accordingly.
+For each client, the same classes appeared in the training and test set.

 The results are presented in \tblref{tab:1}.
 They show that: (1) The performance of the \textit{local} baseline is significantly impaired when the number of samples per client decreases, emphasizing the importance of federated learning in the presence of limited local data.
 (2) FedAvg and FOLA, which do not use personalized FL, perform poorly in this heterogeneous setup.
 (3) pFedGP outperforms or is on par with previous state-of-the-art approaches when local data is sufficient (e.g., 50 clients on all datasets).
-When the data size per node becomes limited, pFedGP achieves significant improvements over competing methods; note the $9\%$ and $21\%$ difference in CIFAR-100 over $100$ and $500$ clients, respectively.
-(4) pFedGP-IP-compute often achieves comparable results to pFedGP.
+When the data per client becomes limited, pFedGP achieves significant improvements over competing methods; note the $9\%$ and $21\%$ difference in CIFAR-100 over $100$ and $500$ clients, respectively.
+(4) pFedGP-IP-compute often achieves comparable results to pFedGP and is often superior to pFedGP-IP-data.
+We believe that it can be attributed to the fact that in pFedGP-IP-compute the training data take an active part in the GP inference formulas (\Eqref{eq:IP-compute_posterior_f}), while in pFedGP-IP-data the data impact in a weak manner only through the loss function.
 (5) pFedGP-IP-data is especially helpful when few samples per class are available, e.g., CIFAR-100 with 500 clients.
 That last point is further illustrated by decoupling the effect of the \textit{number of clients} from that of the \textit{training set size}.
 To illustrate that, in Appendix \ref{sec:varying_training_size} we fixed the number of clients and varied the number of training samples per class.
 From this experiment, we deduced that both factors (individually) contribute to pFedGP success.

 A desired property from PFL classifiers is the ability to provide uncertainty estimation.
 For example, in decision support systems, such as in healthcare applications, the decision-maker should have an accurate estimation of the classifier confidence in the prediction.
 Here, we quantify the uncertainty through calibration. \Figref{fig:calibration_50_temp1} compares all methods both visually and using common metrics \cite{brier1950verification,guo2017calibration, naeini2015obtaining} on the CIFAR-100 dataset with 50 clients.
 Expected calibration error (ECE) measures the weighted average between the classifier confidence and accuracy.
 Maximum calibration error (MCE) takes the maximum instead of the average.
 And, Brier score (BRI) \cite{brier1950verification} measures the average squared error between the labels and the prediction probabilities.
 The figure shows that pFedGP classifiers are best calibrated across all metrics in almost all cases.
 We note that with temperature scaling, the calibration of the baseline methods can be improved \cite{guo2017calibration}; however, choosing the right temperature requires optimization over a separate validation set, which our model does not need.
 Additional calibration results, including temperature scaling, are presented in Appendix \ref{sec:reliability_diad_appendix}.